-It’s no secret that a business’ perception and standing in the marketplace have a profound effect on its overall financial success.
-Just look at the positive reputation enjoyed by companies like Apple and Starbucks and how it affects the prices of goods sold!
-Wouldn’t it be great to assign a dollar value to that positive reputation?
-One that you could use as part of your business’ valuation?
+It’s no secret that how people perceive a company and the company’s standing in the marketplace have a profound effect on its overall financial success.
+Just look at the positive reputation enjoyed by companies like Apple and Starbucks, and how it affects the prices of goods sold.
+These companies can increase the purchase price of their products because of the public’s perception of their brand.

-Business goodwill is distinct from “going concern value,” which refers to those assets that contribute to the production of income and may include equipment, facilities and other tangible assets owned by the company.
+One of the other terms that seems to come up during the sale of a company is “going concern value.”
+Business goodwill is distinct from “going concern value,” which refers to those assets that contribute to the production of income and may include equipment, facilities, and other tangible assets owned by the company.

 Various factors affect a company’s business goodwill.
-When calculating goodwill for your company, it’s important to take all the applicable assets into account.
+When calculating goodwill for your company, it’s essential to take all the applicable assets into account.
 Some of the assets that can be categorized as goodwill include:

-- Reputation among customers and professional groups
+- Reputation among professional groups

 - Brand-name recognition

 - Managerial and executive talent

 The above is only a partial list of the factors that affect a business’s goodwill value.
 Combined with going concern value, companies should be sure to include all possible value propositions to arrive at the fairest and most accurate number.

 Accounting for business goodwill in your books requires that you subtract the fair market value of tangible assets from the total worth of the business.
 Goodwill is, therefore, equal to the cost of acquisition minus the value of net assets.